GaryGuTC/COMG_model/README.md

 |   |-- compute_ce.py
 |   |-- ...........
 ```
+Tips:
+1. Please make sure all files exist (if not, please create them by yourself) to avoid some mistakes happening.
 ## Datasets

 We use two datasets (IU X-Ray and MIMIC-CXR) in our paper